lamini-ai/lamini-examples/02_prompt_engineering/prompt_engineering.md

 ## Prompt Template

 A prompt template is like a standardized format for asking questions or providing input to the model.
 It helps the model understand the context and type of information you're seeking, improving the chances of getting relevant and accurate responses.

+WARNING.
+Models are trained to assume specifc prompt template syntax.
+If you forget the prompt template, it will make the model's answers much lower quality.

 For example, Llama 2 usees the following template, where we replace `{system_prompt}` with the system prompt and